dgandle/pomoRN/README.md

 ### About
 The [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a productivity method which breaks down work into short, 25-minute chunks with 5-minute breaks between. **Pomo.** is a lightweight and extremely minimal timer which follows the Pomodoro technique's 25/5 structure.
 There are many other Pomodoro timers available on the app store, but they're often (subjectively) ugly or suffer from feature bloat.

 **Pomo.** was created as a hobby project so I could learn React Native, from initial app creation through to public release.
-It will soon be available on both the App Store and Google Play Store (_currently: pending review_), and will be updated on both platforms as I fix issues and add new features.
+It will soon be available on both the App Store and Google Play Store, and will be updated on both platforms as I fix issues and add new features.

 ### Known Issues
 More info in [Issues](https://github.com/dgandle/pomoRN/issues) tab.